liguge/EWSNet/README.md

 # Physics-informed Interpretable Wavelet Weight Initialization and Balanced Dynamic Adaptive Threshold for Intelligent Fault Diagnosis of Rolling Bearings

-# Updating!（Some class names in the code have not yet been sorted out, and will continue to be sorted out.）
+# Updating!

 [Sorry]The upload of the code needs to 1-2 weeks, thank you very much for your attention!

 [NEWS!]This paper has been accepted by **<font color="blue">[Journal of Manufacturing Systems](https://www.sciencedirect.com/journal/journal-of-manufacturing-systems)</font>**!

-[NOTE!!]The code will be gradually and continuously opened!
+[NOTE!!]The code will be gradually and continuously opened! **Some class names in the code have not yet been sorted out, and will continue to be sorted out.**

 ## Brief introduction
 Intelligent fault diagnosis of rolling bearings using deep learning-based methods has made unprecedented progress.
 However, there is still little research on weight initialization and the threshold setting for noise reduction.
 An innovative deep triple-stream network called EWSNet is proposed, which presents a wavelet weight initialization method and a balanced dynamic adaptive threshold algorithm.
 Initially, an enhanced wavelet basis function is designed, in which a scale smoothing factor is defined to acquire more rational wavelet scales.
 Next, a plug-and-play wavelet weight initialization for deep neural networks is proposed, which utilizes physics-informed wavelet prior knowledge and showcases stronger applicability.
 Furthermore, a balanced dynamic adaptive threshold is established to enhance the noise-resistant robustness of the model.
 Finally, normalization activation mapping is devised to reveal the effectiveness of Z-score from a visual perspective rather than experimental results.
 The validity and reliability of EWSNet are demonstrated through four data sets under the conditions of constant and fluctuating speeds.